weynandk/info_threefold/src/docs/whitepapers/tf_whitepaper_104/tf_whitepaper_104.md

 *   Independent ThreeFold Farmers (Farmers), generate Internet capacity.
 They do this by connecting IT hardware (servers) to the Internet.
 As a result TF Tokens (TFT) are generated on the ThreeFold Blockchain which are now usable as a true digital currency.
 *   ThreeFold Tech is a technology company which is developing & commercializing “Self Driving IT” to power future innovation through decentralization.
 ThreeFold Tech has resolved a number of fundamental challenges in the world of IT by simplifying the required architecture to three fundamental layers:  a capacity layer, an autonomous layer and the distributed applications layer

 *   For the capacity layer grid capacity is produced, purchased, and allocated locally, much like electricity.
 Service providers are then able to host their services and applications close to the end user, leading to significantly greater performance, lower price points, and better margins.
 This will eventually lead to liquidity for the ThreeFold Tokens.
-ThreeFold’s Operating System allows Farmers to deliver Internet/IT capacity to the TF Grid with up to[ 10 times the energy savings](https://wiki.foundation.grid.tf/#/blog/10x-times-power) than traditional data centers.
+ThreeFold’s Operating System allows Farmers to deliver Internet/IT capacity to the TF Grid with up to[ 10 times the energy savings](/src/docs/blog/10x-times-power.md) than traditional data centers.

 *   Already today, the ThreeFold Grid has more capacity online compared to the sum of all capacity of all blockchain capacity players together.
 *   The ThreeFold Grid is positioned as  a complementary layer to enable blockchain and cloud projects to scale beyond current limitations  to the edge of the network.
 *   The autonomous layer is where a large number  of virtual workers will perform required grid operational tasks to create autonomy for capacity operations and provide a foundation to build and run decentralised  applications.
 *   The D’apps layer is where decentralised and distributed apps will be built and run.
 There is an SDK available to build these applications.

-# Mission Statement {#mission-statement}
+# Mission Statement

 The Internet is one of the biggest innovations of the last century, if not the biggest.